Fei Chen, Principal Investigator

 Dr. Fei Chen is currently a Fellow at the Broad Institute.
 He obtained his Ph.D. in biological engineering from the Massachusetts Institute of Technology in 2016.
 During the course of his doctoral research, Fei co-invented expansion microscopy, a breakthrough technique that allows for super-resolution imaging of biological samples with conventional light microscopes.
 He continues to pioneer novel molecular and microscopy tools to uniquely illuminate biological pathways and function.

 Fei was an Axline scholar at the California Institute of Technology and graduated with a Bachelor's degree in Electrical Engineering in 2011.
-His awards and funding include the National Science Foundation Graduate Research Fellowship, and the MIT Viterbi and Poitras Fellowships.
+His awards and funding include the National Science Foundation Graduate Research Fellowship, the MIT Viterbi and Poitras Fellowships, and the Forbes 30 under 30: Class of 2019.

 Andrew Payne, Graduate Student